Monthly updates for September 2017

 Global VNet Peering is in preview.

-Azure Policy is a new service, in limited preview, that will allow customers to assess and enforce enterprise-wide governing standards across their entire Azure environment for proper control and compliance.
+Azure Policy is a new service, in limited preview, which will allow customers to assess and enforce enterprise-wide governing standards across their entire Azure environment for proper control and compliance.

 PowerShell in Azure Cloud Shell is available in public preview.
 It provides an alternative to the existing Bash experience (also in public preview) while retaining the benefits of Cloud Shell.

-New updates to Azure Machine Learning will give data scientists and AI developers complete control of the end-to-end machine learning lifecycle on a scalable, trusted platform that will bring AI to everyone.
+New updates to Azure Machine Learning will give data scientists and AI developers complete control of the end-to-end machine learning lifecycle on a scalable, trusted platform which will bring AI to everyone.